Here’s a story of a man named Murphy who used his wife’s kitchen cake mixer to make something other than a cake …

 The Link to Latex Mattresses and a Kitchen Cake Mixer

 Latex wasn’t used to make foam until the 1920s.
 E.A.
 Murphy, a British scientist for the Dunlop company, is thought to be credited for producing the first latex foam in the late 1920s.
 While this opened the possibility for latex mattress construction, it took five years of study and research (along with mishaps and failed attempts) before it was figured out how to create the bubbles needed to produce a latex mattress.
 Eventually, latex mattress construction evolved into the Dunlop and Talalay processes we know of today.
+The question of whether Dunlop or Talalay is best is an age-old question that is still up for debate.

 How did this discovery happen?
 All it took was a thinking out-of-the-box moment when Murphy thought to use of his wife’s cake mixer to whip up latex instead of cake batter.